n4zz/Conky-wlr/README.md

 ## Love Conky and want it to run natively on Wayland?
 You're in the right place!

+## 🎯 What is this project?

+This repository is an **experimental attempt to build a native Wayland backend for Conky**.

-I'm not a professional developer or programmer — my experience is limited a small personal projects to Bash, Python, HTML & CSS.
-Still, I decided to start this project because I believe there's a need for Conky to work properly under Wayland.
+I’m **not a professional developer** — my experience comes mostly from small Bash, Python, HTML & CSS projects.

-I understand this will be a long-term effort, and not everything may succeed.
-This project is **experimental** and open to everyone — anyone is welcome to join, help, test, or contribute ideas.
+But Conky deserves to run properly on Wayland without X11, XWayland, or hacks… so here we are.

+This project:
+- may take a long time,
+- may fail in some parts,
+- will definitely evolve,
+- and **anyone is welcome to join or experiment**.

 ---

 ## 🌟 Project Vision
 - Build a **Wayland-native backend** for Conky
 - Support **text, graphs, and Lua-based widgets**
 - Provide **cross-compositor compatibility**
 - Encourage **community-driven experimentation and contributions**

 ---

 ## 🚀 Current Status

-- This project is in its **early stages**
-- Currently serves mainly as a place for experiments and research
+This repository currently serves as:
+- a **research sandbox**,
+- a learning space for Wayland + SHM + Cairo,
-- The goal is to gradually build a functional Wayland backend
+- and a step-by-step progression toward a functional prototype.

 | Milestone | Progress |
 |-----------|----------|